 - Read a first person piece by Housing Minister Heather Wheeler on the new plans here.

-- In the wake of the announcement Housing Minister Heather Wheeler wrote exclusively for RLA magazine Residential Property Investor, vowing to work with the association to develop a possession process that works for all.
+- In the wake of the announcement Housing Minister Heather Wheeler wrote exclusively for RLA's Property Magazine, vowing to work with the association to develop a possession process that works for all.
 Read what she had to say here.